Greatwoman23/Sentiment-Analysis-on-Amazon-Products-Review/README.md

 Once the server is running, navigate to http://127.0.0.1:8050/ in your web browser to access the dashboard.

+you can also check out the deployment page to see interactuve use of the the dashboard.

 ## The Core Team

 Oluwakemi Helen Deniran